White Perch vs. White Bass: Comparison in Depth

 If you regularly fish freshwater lakes, rivers, and brackish waters along the Atlantic coast, you won't be able to avoid White Perch that easily.
 These fish prefer the slower or calmer waters of the northeastern United States, but they are adaptable and can also be found in other regions.

 White Bass dominate freshwater areas throughout the central and eastern United States.
 They prefer larger bodies of water where they can roam in schools, following bait.
-While the two species may overlap in some areas, White Bass are likelier to prefer calmer waters and be found in slightly rougher waters.
+While the two species may overlap in some areas, White Bass are more often found in freshwater lakes, reservoirs, and rivers, especially around open water, current breaks, tributary mouths, and schools of baitfish.

 Seasonal Behaviors